 All surgical procedures carry some risk.

-Although rare, risks associated with a breast lift include:
+Although rare, risks associated with breast lift surgery include:

 - Unevenly positioned nipples

 - Permanent loss of sensation in the nipples or breasts

 Breast lift surgery incisions do leave scars, but these will fade with time with maximum fading occurring at one year.
 Scar locations include an incision around the nipples, vertically down the breast and sometimes horizontally in the breast fold.

 If you’re considering breast lift surgery, look for a board-certified surgeon with specialized training and significant experience performing mastopexies.
 Consider going to a plastic surgeon that is affiliated with a major medical center, such as Cleveland Clinic.
 Ask your cosmetic surgeon about credentials, training and how many breast lift procedures he or she has performed.